conedevelopment/bazar-docs/media.md

 ## Generic Overview

-Bazar comes with a very simple yet flexible and powerful media manager component both on back-end and front-end.
-We can easily upload multiple files in the same time – even bigger ones thanks to the chunked uploads – or search in existing files.
-Also, we can easily assing any medium to any model that uses the `HasMedia` trait.
+Bazar comes with a straightforward yet flexible and powerful media manager component both on the back-end and front-end.
+We can easily upload multiple files simultaneously – even bigger ones thanks to the chunked uploads – or search in existing files.
+Also, we can easily assign any medium to any model that uses the `HasMedia` trait.

 You may also configure in the `bazar.php` config file, which disk should be used for storing the uploaded files.
-By default it's `public`.
-You may also set the file chunk expiration as well.
+By default, it's `public`.
+You may also set the file chunk expiration.

 > If you decide to stick with the `public` disk, don't forget to run the `php artisan storage:link` command.